Home equity loans vs. Purchase mortgage loans

 A purchase mortgage loan can help you buy a house or another piece of real estate.
 In most cases, a mortgage has a fixed interest rate and gets paid off over 15 to 30 years.
 To obtain a purchase mortgage loan, lenders typically require you to put down at least 3% of the total price of the home.
 You will then use the purchase mortgage loan to pay off the remaining price to purchase your new home.

-To see what your current income and expenses allow you to afford for a new home, use our home affordability calculator.
+To see what your current income and expenses allow you to afford for a new home, use the home affordability calculator from Discover® Home Loans.

 - Principal: The total amount of money you borrowed to buy the home.